jjgrainger/PostTypes/docs/post-types/modify-columns.md

 ## Sortable Columns

-To define which custom columns are sortable use the `sortable()` method.
+To make a column sortable use the `sort()` method and pass the sorting callback.

 ```php
 use PostTypes\PostType;